-1. Thinx Underwear – I first discovered these fab undies last year and I’ve been loving up on them ever since.
-This company is all about making your menstrual cycle more sustainable because their panties actually have a built in (high-tech) layer that allows you to go without panty liners and sometimes even pads and tampons on light days – with NO leaks!
-And they’re lacy and cute too!
-Their four different types of undies will work for light, medium and heavy days.
-Check out Shethinx.com to grab your Thinx today!
-I know you’ll love them as much as I do!
+#1 Period Undies – I first discovered Thinx undies in 2014 and then Luna Undies in 2016, and I’ve been loving up on them ever since.
+These two companies are all about making your menstrual cycle more sustainable because their panties actually have a built in (high-tech) layer that allows you to forego pads and tampons – with NO leaks!
+They have so many different styles that work for light, medium and heavy days.
+Check out Shethinx.com and lunapads.com/underwear!
+I know you’ll love them as much as I do – I even wrote a more detailed review on them here!
 PS.
 Every purchase you make funds the production of pads for women in the developing world.

-2. Glad Rags Pads – Glad Rags is a mecca for re-usable/washable cotton pads and pantyliners that come in pretty colors and patterns.
-I’ve been using them for a couple of years and I’m completely obsessed with them.
+#2.
+Cotton reusable pads – Glad Rags and Luna Pads are a mecca for re-usable/washable cotton pads and pantyliners that come in pretty colors and patterns.
+I’ve been using pads from both companies since 2014 and I’m completely obsessed with them.
 I know washable pads might seem like a pain but think of it like this, the average woman will use 12000-16000 disposable pads, panty liners and tampons in her lifetime.
 You can end that wasteful cycle immediately by using cloth pads.
 Aaaand, don’t forget disposables cost hundreds of dollars a year whereas reusables are a one-time purchase.
-I suggest starting with this 3-pack of day pads and these panty liners.
+I suggest starting with this Glad Rags 3-pack of day pads and these panty liners or the Luna Pads Performa Mini Pads.
 You’ll soon figure out how many pads and liners you need.

-3. Maxim Hygiene Feminine Care Products – Maxim is the only brand of 100% organic cotton menstrual products on the market today.
+#3.
+Organic cotton menstrual products – there are so many great pad/tampon brands that are 100% organic cotton on the market today.
 Yup, they do not contain synthetics like rayon or viscose, chlorine, wood pulp or plastics.
 Um, you definitely don’t want all that crap in your life, much less near your vagina!
 Even the so-called natural brands have things like wood pulp and synthetic materials in them.
 I’ve been using these products for years and they are the only disposable menstrual pads, tampons and liners that I’ll touch.
 Cool fact: there has never been one case of Toxic Shock Syndrome caused by organic cotton tampons.
-I recommend the Ultra Thin Daytime Pads and the organic cotton tampons but their other products are all amazing too.
+I recommend you check out Maxim Hygiene’s Ultra Thin Daytime Pads and the organic cotton tampons, Cora Organic Tampons and Lola Organic Cotton Tampons & Pads.

-4. Menstrual cups – Alright, I am gonna be straight up and say that I have not had the best luck with cups but I know like a million women who are having a full on love affair with theirs so I had to include them in the list!
+#4.
+Menstrual cups – Alright, I am gonna be straight up and say that I have not had the best luck with cups but I know like a million women who are having a full on love affair with theirs so I had to include them in the list!
 Menstrual cups have become incredibly popular over the last few years, and for good reason.
 They are relatively inexpensive, reusable, sustainable and don’t contain any harmful ingredients.
 What’s not to love right?
 The only caveat is there is a bit of a learning curve which I detail in this blog post and this post.
 There are now many brands on the market so I suggest you do your research.
-The ones I do recommend are the Diva Cup, the Lunette Cup, and the Softcup based on the reviews of my clients and others.
+The ones I know and recommend are the Lena Cup, Diva Cup, the Lunette Cup, the Femmy Cycle Cup, the XOFlo cup and the Ruby Cup, based on the reviews of my clients and others.